l-lin/jira.nvim/README.md

 When you press `<CR>` on an issue, you get the following actions:

 1. **Open in browser** - Opens issue in default browser
+1. **Start work on issue** - Assign to you, move to active sprint, transition, create git branch, yank key
 1. **Copy key** - Yanks issue key to clipboard
 1. **Transition** - Change issue status
 1. **Assign to me** - Assigns issue to you